‘The Walking Dead’: Norman Reedus On Daryl Dixon’s Lie, Reunion With [Spoiler]

 Rick’s group could really use Carol’s help with Negan and the Saviors.
 As Lennie James noted a few months back, Melissa McBride’s character is a “ninja killer.”
 She is the best and toughest warrior that they have.
 If she knew what had happened, Carol wouldn’t hesitate to fight.
 However, Seth Gilliam brought up the fact that Daryl cares about McBride’s character and wants what is best for her.
 Carol’s well-being and peace of mind are more important to him right now.

 Toward the end of The Walking Dead Season 7, Episode 10, Daryl ended up leaving the house.
-He went back to give her another right embrace and headed to the Kingdom.
+He went back to give her another tight embrace and headed to the Kingdom.
 Morgan found him hanging out with Ezekiel’s pet tiger, Shiva.
 Without saying a word, Morgan already knew that Daryl decided not to tell Carol what the Saviors had done.

 However, the truth is going to come out eventually.
 The Alexandrians are planning war.
 Even if Ezekiel never joins the battle, the Saviors won’t be content meeting outside the community.
 They always want more, enjoy intimidating people, and Richard is right – one day, they will not honor their part of the bargain.
 Let’s just hope that if that happens, it won’t be too late.